robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ```

 This command will execute all tests|tasks except those that have the `slow` tag.
+The excluded tests|tasks will not be executed or logged at all.
+Use `--skip` to not execute tests|tasks but include them in the logs as skipped.
+See [4.5.1 Skipping By Tags Selection (CLI)](Chapter_4_Advanced_Structuring_and_Execution.md#451-skipping-by-tags-selection-cli) for more information.

 #### 4.4.2.3 Combining Include and Exclude Options